 His dedication to the soldiers he serves with is mirrored in his family life.
-Niles has been married to his wife Kate for nearly twenty years and through all the ups and downs of military life.
+Niles has been married to his wife Kate for more twenty years and through all the ups and downs of military life.
 They have five beautiful children together.
-Niles continues his military career stationed in Germany.
+Niles and his family reside in his hometownof Winchester, Indiana .

 Bridget Cronin comes from a family of combat veterans who have served in nearly every war from the American Revolution to our current wars in Iraq and Afghanistan.
 Her own career in organizational management, fundraising and marketing spans 28 years in the private sector, non-profit world and in local elected office for ISD 199.
 In 2001, she became the advocacy and fundraising leader for a parent group called Families for Effective Autism Treatment (FEAT) and successfully won state recognition and funding for intensive early intervention behavior therapy for young children with autism.
 FEAT went on to become the Minnesota Autism Center, which is now one of the largest providers of autism therapies in the Midwest.